Three things learned: Tottenham v. Liverpool, Champions League Final

 Klopp and his Liverpool players celebrated wildly at the final whistle, as the German has won his first trophy as their manager and their sixth European title.
 In a season where Liverpool’s defensive unit has often won them games, they held firm once again as a lackluster Harry Kane and Spurs failed to make the most of several second half chances.

-Here’s what we learned from a tense, dramatic encounter in the searing heat in Madrid.
+Here’s what we learned from a tense, dramatic encounter in the searing heat in Madrid, as Liverpool were crowned Champions of Europe for the first time since 2005.

 HANDBALL CALL HARSH, BUT CORRECT